Rishikesh18k/Voice_Assistant_GUI/README.md

 4) Install all required libraries from terminal --> pip install library_name

-5) if you want to run in any version then you can make vertual environment.
+5) if you want to run in any version then you can create vertual environment.